christofjans/sitesrc/test.md

 Quote test:

-> Suppose you were an idiot and suppose you were a member of congress; but I repeat myself .
+> **Mark Twain:** Suppose you were an idiot and suppose you were a member of congress; but I repeat myself .
-> - Mark Twain

 Javascript test: